Vankka/pr-target-branch-action/README.md

           exclude: development # Don't prevent going from development -> main
           change-to: development
           comment: |
-              Your PR was set to target `main`, PRs should be target `development` The base branch of this PR has been automatically changed to `development`, please check that there are no merge conflicts
+              Your PR's base branch was set to `main`, PRs should be set to target `development`.
+              The base branch of this PR has been automatically changed to `development`, please check that there are no merge conflicts
 ```